danos/dpdk/doc/guides/nics/mlx5.rst

   To receive IPv6 Multicast messages on VM, explicitly set the relevant MAC address using rte_eth_dev_mac_addr_add() API.

-- E-Switch VXLAN tunnel is not supported together with outer VLAN.

-- E-Switch Flows with VNI pattern must include the VXLAN decapsulation action.
+- The amount of descriptors in Tx queue may be limited by data inline settings.
+  Inline data require the more descriptor building blocks and overall block amount may exceed the hardware supported limits.
+The application should reduce the requested Tx size or adjust data inline settings with ``txq_inline_max`` and ``txq_inline_mpw`` devargs keys.

-- E-Switch VXLAN decapsulation Flow:
+- E-Switch decapsulation Flow:

-  - can be appiled to PF port only.
+  - can be applied to PF port only.
   - must specify VF port action (packet redirection from PF to VF).
-  - must specify tunnel outer UDP local (destination) port, wildcards not allowed.
-  - must specify tunnel outer VNI, wildcards not allowed.
-  - must specify tunnel outer local (destination)  IPv4 or IPv6 address, wildcards not allowed.
-  - optionally may specify tunnel outer remote (source) IPv4 or IPv6, wildcards or group IPs allowed.
   - optionally may specify tunnel inner source and destination MAC addresses.

-- E-Switch VXLAN encapsulation Flow:
+- E-Switch  encapsulation Flow:

   - can be applied to VF ports only.
   - must specify PF port action (packet redirection from VF to PF).

-  - must specify the VXLAN item with tunnel outer parameters.
-  - must specify the tunnel outer VNI in the VXLAN item.
-  - must specify the tunnel outer remote (destination) UDP port in the VXLAN item.
-  - must specify the tunnel outer local (source) IPv4 or IPv6 in the , this address will locally (with scope link) assigned to the outer network interace, wildcards not allowed.
-  - must specify the tunnel outer remote (destination) IPv4 or IPv6 in the VXLAN item, group IPs allowed.
-  - must specify the tunnel outer destination MAC address in the VXLAN item, this address will be used to create neigh rule.
+- ICMP/ICMP6 code/type matching, IP-in-IP and MPLS flow matching are all mutually exclusive features which cannot be supported together (see :ref:`mlx5_firmware_config`).

+- LRO:

+  - Requires DevX to be enabled.
+  - KEEP_CRC offload cannot be supported with LRO.
+  - The first mbuf length, without head-room,  must be big enough to include the TCP header (122B).

 Statistics
 ----------

-MLX5 supports various of methods to report statistics:
+MLX5 supports various methods to report statistics:

 Port statistics can be queried using ``rte_eth_stats_get()``.
-The port statistics are through SW only and counts the number of packets received or sent successfully by the PMD.
+The received and sent statistics are through SW only and counts the number of packets received or sent successfully by the PMD.
+The imissed counter is the amount of packets that could not be delivered to SW because a queue was full.
+Packets not received due to congestion in the bus or on the NIC can be queried via the rx_discards_phy xstats counter.

 Extended statistics can be queried using ``rte_eth_xstats_get()``.
 The extended statistics expose a wider set of counters counted by the device.
 The extended port statistics counts the number of packets received or sent successfully by the port.
 As Mellanox NICs are using the :ref:`Bifurcated Linux Driver <linux_gsg_linux_drivers>` those counters counts also packet received or sent by the Linux kernel.
 The counters with ``_phy`` suffix counts the total events on the physical port, therefore not valid for VF.